 All students complete the same core topics whether they choose the GCSE Combined Science course or the Triple Science course.
 Assessment is continuous through class and homework assignments with tests at the end of each unit.
 There will be a final exam towards the end of the year testing all the content covered.

-At Key Stage 5 students can chose to study a range of A-levels including Biology, Chemistry, Physics and Psychology A-level.
+Students can chose to study a range of A-levels including Biology, Chemistry and Physics A-Level.